 This post may contain affiliate links.
 See Disclosure

 Today we are reviewing the top macro calculators to help you determine which is the best one for you.
 Many people don’t have access to a DEXA scan or an inbody to calculate their BMR and subsequently their TEE.
-That’s why we’re here to help you weed through the many different keto macro calculators to find the right one for you.
+We’re here to help you sort through the many different keto macro calculators to find the right one for you.

 What are Macros?

 The term “macro” is short or slang for macronutrients.
 Macronutrients are carbohydrates, fats, and proteins.
 Carbohydrates (carbs) and protein contain 4 calories (kcals) per gram and fat contains 9kcals per gram.
-Some people in the keto realm consider ketones as a macronutrient because they contain 7.2kcals/g.
+Some people in the keto realm consider ketones as the fourth macronutrient because they contain 7.2kcals/g.

 What is a Keto Macro Calculator?